hphelion/documentation/network-quickstart.md

 ## Before you begin ### {#begin}

-Before you can begin working with a network, make sure you have activated the [compute service](#compute) and [installed the HP Cloud 13.5 CLI](#installcli), if you prefer to use the CLI.
+Before you can begin working with a network, make sure you have activated the [compute service](#compute),  [installed the HP Cloud 13.5 CLI](#installcli), if you prefer to use the CLI, and have sufficient access permissions.

 #### Activating the compute service in HP Cloud (optional) #### {#compute}

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

 Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

+#### Assigning access permission #### {#access}

+The user who will be working with the network must have the proper user access to the Compute and Networking services.
+Specifically, the user needs to have Compute Admin and Network Admin permission.

+For information on users, groups, and roles, see Managing Account Users https://community.hpcloud.com/article/managing-account-users

 #### Installing the CLI #### {#installcli}